 Students taking a full load of English as a Foreign Language (Academic ESL), which includes skill-based courses in composition, grammar, listening/speaking, and reading, for a total of 20 credit hours, are not required to obtain overload permission to take these four courses.

-Students must obtain overload approval for 19 to 20 hours during fall and spring terms and for 14 to 15 hours during the summer term from a faculty advisor, program chair, division director, or appropriate instructional dean.
-The dean of the student’s program of study area must approve overloads of 21 to 28 hours during fall or spring terms or 16 to 20 hours during the summer term.
+Students must obtain overload approval for 22 to 28 hours during fall and spring terms and for 16 to 20 hours during the summer term from the associate dean or dean of the student's program of study.
 Students are not allowed to register for more than 28 hours during the fall or spring terms and 20 hours during the summer term.
-For more information, go to Policy 5.07 Course Load.
+For more information, go to Policy 3.05 Course Load.